 A constituent is someone or a group on the same side of the negotiating party but who exerts an independent influence on the outcome through the principal negotiator, or to whom the principal negotiator is accountable.
 For example, a union negotiator must have an agreement voted upon by the union members (constituents) before it can be ratified as an agreement.

-An arrangement where one company agrees to sell products to a foreign purchaser for cash, but also simultaneously agrees to purchase specified products or services from the foreign partner.
+An arrangement where one company (the seller), agrees to sell products or services to a foreign purchaser, but also simultaneously agrees to purchase specified products or services from the foreign partner.
 Also known as parallel bartering and is the most commonly used form in a countertrade agreement in international business interactions.

 An international trade arrangement with a foreign business partner.
 A barter system whereby the parties agree to exchange, or purchase (buy back) for resale, goods or services in exchange for another type of goods or services.
 Goods or services exchanged may be used in the primary product or service being sold.